rodrigorbenitez/facility-management-app/README.md

 # `App name:` Facility App'

 ``Breif description:`` Application for monitoring maintenance or service work orders.
-Features: User login, Mail to users, Download PDF reports, Modification and creation of data in SQL database.
+Features: User login, Mail to users, Download PDF reports, Modification and creation of data in SQL database, and email sending.

 * For a demo use the following login details:
 USER: "user1"